babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 Please note that you should not enable both SET statements at the same time.

-The following example turns on query planning, displays the query results and profile, and then turns off query planning:
+In the following example, SET BABELFISH_STATISTICS PROFILE ON instructs the server to display the query results and plan for the SELECT statement that follows.
+SET BABELFISH_STATISTICS PROFILE OFF then stops the server from displaying the results and plans from any subsequent queries:

 ```
 SET BABELFISH_STATISTICS PROFILE ON